kvarak/dnd/docs/_Classes/sorcerer.md

 | 5 | You prefer to carry some containers of fresh and salt water with you at all time.
 | 6 | Like the oceans of the world, the way you are deep inside might not be how you appear on the surface.

 ### Command Water
-Starting at 1st level, you learn the *water whip* cantrip and the *shape water* cantrip.
+Learn the *water whip* cantrip and the *shape water* cantrip.
 The cantrips don't count against your number of cantrips known.

 When you cast *shape water*, you can choose two effects to activate with a single casting of the spell.
 You may choose the following effect as one of them:
 * Create up to 1 gallon of ocean water within range.
-Alternatively, the water falls as rain in a 5-foot cube within range, extinguishing exposed flames in the area.
+Alternatively, the water falls as rain in a 5 ft cube within range, extinguishing exposed flames in the area.

 ### Creature of the Seas
-Also from 1st level, you are accustomed to living in or near the water.
-You gain a swim speed equal to your base speed, and you can spend 1 sorcery point to breathe water for 1 hour.
+You are accustomed to living in or near the water.
+You gain a swim speed equal to your base speed and you can spend 1 sorcery point to breathe water for 1 hour.

 #### Special Effects
 The special effects of numerous spells can be altered to appear watery in origin.
 For example, *burning hands* can instead be superheated steam. *Shield* may be a solidified disk of water.
 With the DM's permission, you could also alter the damage type of a spell to reflect this origin.